afoxinsocks/foxie-clock/ELECTRONICS.md

 ![](/images/assembly_step13d.jpg)
 ![](/images/assembly_step13e.jpg)

 You can now put the lid on top of the PCB and insert the 4 bolts, if desired.
-Make sure not to over-tighten the bolts.
+Make sure not to overtighten the bolts.

 ## Step 14